Complete Guide to Navigating Florida Car Accidents with a Florida Car Accident Lawyer

 Insurance adjusters represent the insurance company’s interests.
 Their main objective is to minimize the payout.
 Keep these tips in mind:

-Consult an attorney before providing a detailed statement.
+• Avoid Giving Recorded Statements Early: Consult an auto accident attorney before providing a detailed statement.

 What NOT to Do After an Accident in Florida?